daleysoftware/zendesk-tools/README.md

     python 2.7 tools/print-article.py <zendesk_sub_domain> <article_id>

 And perhaps the most useful command for exporting your Zendesk Help Center into different knowledge management systems is as follows.
-This will export each article in your system into its own HTML file, named based on the article ID.
+This command will export each article in your system into its own HTML file.

     ./tools/export-articles.sh <zendesk_sub_domain>